chenguokai/chenguokai/README.md

 I am a senior year undergraduate student in University of Chinese Academy of Sciences.

-I am currently working on COOSCA (一生一芯).
+Currently working on COOSCA (一生一芯/One chip per student).

 During my free time I find it interesting to explore/contribute to some embedded/macOS related open source projects.

-Feel free to contect me with chenguokai17ATmailsDOTucasDOTacDOTcn
+Feel free to contact me with chenguokai17ATmailsDOTucasDOTacDOTcn

 <!--
 **chenguokai/chenguokai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.